0xPolygonID/issuer-node/README.md

 `docker logs issuer-api-1`

-In most cases, a startup failure will be due to erroneous env variables.
+In most cases, a startup failure will be due to erroneous environment variables.
+In the case of the UI, the specific environment variable missing will show as part of the error message.

 ## License